eagle00789/PS-NCentral-RESTAPI/README.md

   - GET /api/org-units/{orgUnitId}/user-roles/{userRoleId}
 - Users (1/2)
   - ~~GET /api/users > won't be implemented as it only returns a list of available endpoints~~
-  - GET /api/org-units/{orgUnitId}/users
+  - GET /api/org-units/{orgUnitId}/users > Get-NcentralUsers

 Total Endpoints: 74

-Finished Endpoints (including the endpoints that won't be implemented): 21
+Finished Endpoints (including the endpoints that won't be implemented): 22

 ## Contribute